 Instructions

-- PULSE: Pulse ingredients in food processor until desired consistency is achieved.
+- Pulse ingredients in food processor until desired consistency is achieved.
 Less pulsing for chunkier salsa, more for a smoother texture.

 Video